Skip to main content

 • the Internet Crime Compliant Center (IC3) for cyber-crimes (particularly if a firm is trying to recall a wire transfer to a destination outside the United States); and

-In addition, firms should consider whether circumstances require that the firm file a SAR2 or report pursuant to FINRA Rule 4530 (Reporting Requirements).3
+In addition, determine whether the firm must notify FINRA pursuant to FINRA Rule 4530 (Reporting Requirements).4

 FINRA Compliance Tool Disclaimer